Professor Bennett Zon, DPhil (Oxon), MMus (Edin), BMus (Michigan), Higher Education Teaching Certificate (Hull)

 Chapter in book

-- Zon, Bennett (Accepted).
+- Zon, Bennett (2017).
 Evolution.
-In Edinburgh Critical History of Nineteenth-Century Theology.
+In The Edinburgh Critical History of Nineteenth-Century Christian Theology.
 Whistler, Daniel Edinburgh: Edinburgh University Press.

 - Zon, Bennett (2017).
 Music.
 In Oxford Handbook of Nineteenth-Century Christian Thought.
 Rasmussen, Joel, Wolfe, Judith & Zachhuber, Johannes Corby: Oxford University Press.
 459-470.